 Community: Marquette students benefit from being part of a Research I university that is relatively small in its student population.
 (There are approximately 2,200 graduate students.)
-The English department is housed in the same building as history, philosophy, and theology—the other main humanities programs at the heart of the university.
+The English department is housed in the same building as philosophy, and theology—the other main humanities programs at the heart of the university.
 Graduate students at Marquette receive instruction and mentoring from faculty who are accomplished researchers and teacher-scholars.

 Faculty: Faculty specializations and publications cover areas like Comparative Literature, Multicultural Literature, Postcolonial Literature, all periods of British and American Literature, Old English, Linguistics, Textual Criticism, Rhetoric and Composition, Critical Theory, the History of Criticism, Shakespeare, Drama, Gothicism, Women's Studies, Feminist Theory, and Creative Writing.
 English faculty members have been recipients of Guggenheim, Fulbright, NEH, NEA, British Academy, and ACLS grants and fellowships.
-Currently Dr. Edwin Block edits a scholarly journal, Renascence.
+Currently Dr. John Curran edits a scholarly journal, Renascence.

 Courses: Graduate courses in English are designed to provide broad and intensive coverage of English and American literature.
 Most courses focus on the literature of a specific historical period by surveying a number of texts and authors or by focusing on one author or a specific group of related authors and/or texts.
 Other courses focus on language and linguistics, the history of literary criticism, modern critical theory and practice, special topics in literary criticism, rhetorical theory, and pedagogy.
 Independent studies can be arranged, and special topics seminars allow more exploratory coverage of research areas off the beaten track.
 For PhD students, there are special advanced study seminars in British and American Literature, specific genres, or other selected topics.